The West Nile virus invasion

 - How far does West Nile virus currently spread?
 What are the barriers?

-- Are West Nile virus outbreaks caused by newly introduced viruses?
+- Are West Nile virus outbreaks caused by newly introduced viruses or by long-lived lineages?

 - Has West Nile virus adapted to regions within the United States?